21900304/moapp_third_classwork/README.md

 Time taken: About 1 week.

 [constract]
 interp: FAE?
-DefrdSub? -> FAE-Value parse : sexp -> FAE
+DefrdSub? -> FAE-Value. parse : sexp -> FAE.

 [purpose]
 To interpret an FAE expression within a given deferred substitution context and